 Permitted Uses Stated Restrictions on Use Conditions Responsibility Public Access During daylight hours (30 min before sunrise and 30 min after sunset).
 University may install gates or chains to prevent unauthorized vehicles, after-hours access to the summit.
 Barrier will be located in such a way that visitors may safely turn around.
-DLNR/University Vehicles "Until the entire road is paved" all commercial and astronomy related vehicles must be 4-wheel drive.
-4-wheel drive recommended for public vehicles.
-University reserves right to require all vehicles to be 4-wheel drive and/ to require chains to proceed to upper elevations during hazardous conditions.
-University Access Restricted/ Unscheduled Road Closures University may close roads or restrict access above Hale Põhaku.
+DLNR/University Vehicles "Until the entire road is paved" all commercial and astronomy related vehicles must be 4-wheel drive. al and astronomy related right to require all vehicles to be 4-wheel drive and/ to require chains Access Restricted/ Unscheduled Road Closures University may close roads or restrict access above Hale Pōhaku.
 Access may be controlled/or restricted due to: general maintenance, hazardous driving conditions, snow removal, heavy use, transport of equipment, road maintenance.
 After unscheduled closings, official vehicles shall have priority over private or commercial vehicles.
 University will keep public informed via media and recorded message.
 University Snow Days University may close the area early during snow days to allow stragglers to return down mountain.
 Access may be controlled/or restricted due to hazardous driving conditions, snow removal, or heavy use University Snow-Play Controls DLNR and University may request National Ski Patrol assistance.
 15 Ski Patrol will be outwardly identified and may be used to assist in crowd control and during emergencies.
 Public must yield to patrol and shall not hinder emergency actions.
-DLNR/University Alcohol Use Prohibited above Hale Pohaku (public and commercial).
+DLNR/University Alcohol Use Prohibited above Hale Pōhaku (public and commercial).
 University Fire No outdoor fires allowed in University Management Areas.
 University Historic, Archaeological and Cultural Sites Tampering with sites is prohibited (Chapter 6E-11 HRS).
 Personnel may and/ should inform violators of the law, instruct them to desist and report incident.
 Exception: development with permit.
 DLNR/University Visitor Registration Voluntary (book located at VIS).
 University Visitor Use Monitoring Suggests (not required) bi-monthly reports from rangers, so DLNR and MKSS can identify problem areas and solutions before damage is done, and to determine if commercial use should be restricted.
-University Visitor Walver Right to require waiver of liability from each driver (commercial & private) to access upper elevations.
+University Visitor Waiver Right to require waiver of liability from each driver (commercial & private) to access upper elevations.
 University

-14 Permitted uses, restrictions and conditions outlined in Table 7-5 through 7-7 are described in the most recently approved management plan for Mauna Kea (1995 Revised Management Plan for the UH Management Areas on Mauna Kea (DLNR 1995)), unless otherwise noted.
+Permitted uses, restrictions and conditions outlined in Table 7-5 through 7-7 are described in the most recently approved management plan for Mauna Kea (1995 Revised Management Plan for the UH Management Areas on Mauna Kea (DLNR 1995)), unless otherwise noted.

 15 While the right to enlist the help of the National Ski Patrol is stated in the 1995 Management Plan, this organization no longer exists in Hawai'i.